-What does Revolution #9 mean?
+What do you think Revolution #9 means?

 Beatles: Revolution #9 Meaning